Specialist Music Technology

 - Completed application form – demonstrates the ability to meet the selection criteria.

-- Music (SIM) aptitude test.
+- Music (IMSS) aptitude test.